malmgrenola/square-circles/README.md

 ### Test Report

-It's possible to run test test using coverage with this command `coverage run manage.py test`
+Site is tested with this result.

 ![test report](/wireframes/testreport.png)